Skip to content

 Children who grow up curious will:

-• Ask better questions of AI systems: Understanding that the quality of questions determines the value of AI-generated insights
+• Ask better questions of AI: The quality of questions determines the value of AI-generated insights

 • Evaluate AI outputs critically: Recognizing when algorithmic responses lack context, nuance, or wisdom

-• Collaborate effectively with AI: Knowing when to leverage AI tools and when human creativity, empathy, and judgment are essential
+• Collaborate effectively with AI: Knowing when to use AI tools and when human creativity and judgment are essential

-• Create responsibly with AI: Understanding the ethical implications of AI systems because they've learned to question assumptions and consider consequences
+• Create responsibly with AI: Weighing ethical implications because they've learned to question assumptions and consider consequences

 A Call to Action: Nurturing Tomorrow's Curious Minds